Jess2/vue-button-animation/README.md

 <br><br>

 ## Tips
-* If you want to render a button containing some icons, I recommend you to use the [vue-material-design-icon](https://www.npmjs.com/package/vue-material-design-icons) library. the color of icon inside a button inherit the button's color even when button's status is `hover`.
+* **Containing Icon** - If you want to render a button containing some icons, I recommend you to use the [vue-material-design-icon](https://www.npmjs.com/package/vue-material-design-icons) library. the color of icon inside a button inherit the button's color even when button's status is `hover`.

     Example: